Anders Behring Breivik: Planning

-In May 2009, he founded a farming company under the name "Breivik Geofarm", described as a farming sole proprietorship set up to cultivate vegetables, melons, roots, and tubers.

-In 2010, he visited Prague in an attempt to buy illegal weapons.
-He was unable to obtain a weapon there and decided to use legal channels in Norway instead.
-He bought one semi-automatic 9 mm Glock 34 pistol legally by demonstrating his membership in a pistol club in the police application for a gun license, and the semi-automatic Ruger Mini-14 rifle by possessing a hunting license.
-Breivik's manifesto included writings detailing how he played video games such as World of Warcraft to relax, and Call of Duty: Modern Warfare 2 for "training-simulation".
-He told a court in April 2012 that he trained for shooting using a holographic weapon sight while playing Call of Duty.
-He claimed it helped him gain target acquisition.
+In May 2009, he founded Breivik Geofarm, described as a farming sole proprietorship set up to cultivate melons and vegetables including root vegetables and tubers.
+In 2010, he visited Prague in an unsuccessful attempt to buy illegal weapons, so he decided to use legal channels in Norway instead.
+He bought one semi-automatic 9 mm Glock 34 pistol, legally by demonstrating his membership in a pistol club in the police application for a gun license, and a semi-automatic Ruger Mini-14 rifle by possessing a hunting license.
 Breivik had no declared income in 2009 and his assets amounted to 390,000 kroner ($72,063), according to Norwegian tax authority figures.
 He stated that in January 2010 his funds were "depleting gradually".
 On 23 June 2011, a month before the attacks, he paid the outstanding amount on his nine credit cards so he could have access to funds during his preparations.
+Breivik had covered up the windows of his house.
+A former neighbour described him as a "city dweller, who wore expensive shirts and who knew nothing about rural ways".
+The owner of a local bar, who once worked as a profiler of passengers' body language at Oslo Airport, said there was nothing unusual about Breivik, who was an occasional customer at the bar.